 While growing in share, digital advertising, and programmatic specifically, still represents only a portion of advertisers' overall marketing mix.
-The trend of SPO is driving the supply side of the digital ecosystem to focus more on delivering advertiser ROI.
+The trend of SPO is driving the supply side of the digital ecosystem to focus more on driving advertiser ROI.
 This will ultimately drive more spend into the programmatic marketplace as buyers can achieve scale and performance with greater transparency than other channels provide.

-- 1 "Digital Ad Spending Worldwide, by Region," eMarketer, February 2019 - 2 "Programmatic Marketing Forecasts 2018," Zenith, November 2018 - ^{3,8} "RTB Supply Path Benchmarking Report," Jounce Media, May 2019 - 4 "Ad Fraud To Cost Advertisers \$19 Billion in 2018, Representing 9% of Total Digital Advertising Spend," Juniper Research, September 2017 - 5 "Inside Chipotle's Contamination Crisis," Susan Berfield, Bloomberg, December 2015 - 6 "Apple finds more serious supplier problems as its audits expand," Stephan Nellis, Reuters, March 2018 - 7 "Getting Detailed Insights Is Top Challenge for Programmatic Marketers," Ross Benes, eMarketer, March 2018
+- 1 "Digital Ad Spending Worldwide, 2019-2024," eMarketer, June 2020 - 2 "Inside Chipotle's Contamination Crisis," Susan Berfield, Bloomberg, December 2015 - 3 "Apple finds more serious supplier problems as its audits expand," Stephan Nellis, Reuters, March 2018 - 4 "Getting Detailed Insights Is Top Challenge for Programmatic Marketers," Ross Benes, eMarketer, March 2018 - 5 "RTB Supply Path Benchmarking," Jounce Media, May 2019